nataliemall/insta-downloader-bookmark/README.md

 # insta-downloader-bookmark

-## This repo explains the steps to saving images from instagram
+## Adding this script to your Chrome bookmarks will let you easily save images from instagram

 **Before:** Right-clicking to Save As --> The instagram photo is not detected as an image- this is the problem!